-Cycling is a great way to see the park and get some exercise at the same time.
-Cyclists need to be aware of two major factors while in Waterton - other traffic and strong winds!
+Cycling is a great way to see Waterton Lakes National Park and get some exercise at the same time.
+Cyclists need to be aware of two major factors while in the park - other traffic and strong winds!

 From November to May, the Red Rock Parkway is closed to motorized vehicles, creating a haven for cyclists - until the snow flies!
 Along the 15 km journey, rolling grasslands in the Blakiston Valley give way to the dramatic peaks and valleys at Red Rock Canyon.

-Mountain biking in Waterton Lakes National Park is limited to five trails.
+Mountain biking in Waterton Lakes National Park is limited to five trails, listed below.

-Some backcountry campsites are accessible by mountain bike and anyone planning to overnight in the backcountry must obtain a wilderness use permit.
-Please refer to wilderness camping.
+Snowshoe and Crandell Lake backcountry campgrounds are accessible by mountain bike.
+Anyone planning an overnight stay in the backcountry must obtain a permit.

 The Kootenai Brown Trail